AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/my-updates-area.md

 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: there is a similar article like this in the "My Work" folder that is conditioned for Classic only)</p>
 -->

-You can use the My Updates area to quickly review the approvals waiting for your decision or the conversations you have been included in.
+You can use the [!UICONTROL My Updates] area to quickly review the approvals waiting for your decision or the conversations you have been included in.

-As a user with a Review license, you can find the My Updates area in the Main Menu by default and the My Updates area is the default landing page for you.
+As a user with a Review license, you can find the [!UICONTROL My Updates] area in the Main Menu by default and the [!UICONTROL My Updates] area is the default landing page for you.

-For information about Adobe Workfront licenses, see [Adobe Workfront licenses overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/wf-licenses.md).
+For information about [!DNL Adobe Workfront] licenses, see [[!DNL Adobe Workfront] licenses overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/wf-licenses.md).

-If you have a license type different than Review, the Workfront or Group administrator must add the My Updates area to your layout template to display it in the Main Menu.
+If you have a license type different than Review, the [!DNL Workfront] or Group administrator must add the [!UICONTROL My Updates] area to your layout template to display it in the Main Menu.
 For information, see [Customize the Main Menu using a layout template](../../../administration-and-setup/customize-workfront/use-layout-templates/customize-main-menu.md).

 ## Access requirements